ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_modes_of_variability.rst

    *Required settings for script*

-   * start_historical: start date of the reference dataset to be used (please make sure this matches the available data)
+   * start_historical: start date (YYYY-MM-DD) of the reference dataset to be used (please make sure this matches the available data)
-   * end_historical: end date of the reference dataset to be used (please make sure this matches the available data)
+   * end_historical: end date (YYYY-MM-DD) of the reference dataset to be used (please make sure this matches the available data)
-   * start_projection: start date of the projection dataset to be used
+   * start_projection: start date (YYYY-MM-DD) of the projection dataset to be used (please make sure this matches the available data)
-   * end_projection: end date of the projection dataset to be used
+   * end_projection: end date (YYYY-MM-DD) of the projection dataset to be used (please make sure this matches the available data)
+   * region: North-Atlantic or Polar
-   * ncenters: number of centers to be computed by the k-means clustering algorithm
+   * ncenters: number of centers to be computed by the k-means clustering algorithm (does not work yet)
    * detrend_order: the order of the polynomial detrending to be applied
-   * EOFs: logical indicating wether the k-means clustering algorithm is applied directly to the spatial data ('FALSE') or to the EOFs ('TRUE')
+   * EOFs: logical indicating wether the k-means clustering algorithm is applied directly to the spatial data ('false') or to the EOFs ('true')
-   * frequency: select the month or season for the diagnostic to be computed for
+   * frequency: select the month (format: JAN, FEB, ...) or season (format: JJA, SON, MAM, DJF) for the diagnostic to be computed for (does not work yet for MAM).

 Variables